-With Windows Server 2012 Hyper-V Microsoft introduced a new feature in Hyper-V called Resource Metering which allows you to measure the usage of a virtual machine.
-This allows you to track CPU, Memory, Disk and network usage.
-This is a great feature especially if you need to do charge back or maybe even for trouble shooting.
+With Windows Server Hyper-V, Microsoft introduced a new feature in Hyper-V called Resource Metering which allows you to measure the usage of a Hyper-V virtual machine (VM).
+This will enable you to track CPU, Memory, Disk, and network usage.
+This is a great feature, especially if you need to do chargeback or maybe even for troubleshooting.

-To enable the resource metering you can use the following cmdlet.
-In my case I enable VM Resource Metering for my VM called SQL2012.
+To enable resource metering, you can use the following cmdlet.
+In my case, I enable VM Resource Metering for my VM called SQL2012.

 Get-VM SQL2012 | Enable-VMResourceMetering

-With the cmdlet Measure-VM you can get the statistic for the VM.
+With the cmdlet Measure-VM, you can get the statistic for the VM.
 Simply run that comment to measure the Hyper-V VM usage.

 To get the network traffic use the properties of the NetworkMeteredTrafficReport.